September 21, 2014

 If you want schedule next week's post, click here to find the next prompt question.
 To submit a question, fill out this form.

 What to do:

 1. Post on your blog answering this question:

-This week's question is submitted by Elizabeth!
+This week's question is submitted by Stephanie!

 2. Enter the link to your post in the linky list below (enter your Blog

 Name and the direct link to your post answering this

 week’s question.
 Failure to do so will result in removal of your link).

 3. Visit other blogs in the list and comment on their posts.
 Try to spend some time on the blogs reading other posts and possible become a new follower.
 The purpose of the hop is to give bloggers a chance to follow other blogs, learn about new books,